 This course explores the history of ancient Israel and Judah from their origin to the fall of Jerusalem in 70 CE.
 Students will examine the geography, culture, and historical milieu that gave rise to the Old Testament and Hebrew Scriptures, and discuss the major persons and events in ancient Israel and Judah.
 Prerequisite: RELS 100 or 110 or 120.
 Six credits.
-Not offered 2012-2013.

-353 Christian Art: The Life of Christ
+353 Iconography of Christian Art: The Life of Christ